tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 16. Instructor Do: Review and Reflect (5 min)

-This activity provides a moment to allow the class to digest and decompress from the fast pace of the day.
+This activity provides a moment to allow the class to digest and decompress from the fast pace of the day, and tie everything back to FinTech.

+Perform the following:

+* Congratulate students on completing the day!
+Students should feel proud as today's class ran at a much faster pace than the introductory (first day) class.

+* Re-cap the lessons learned throughout today's class; students learned to:

+  * Use the command line to execute basic file system operations.
+  * Download and upload files to GitHub using the git GUI.
+  * Describe the factors that led to the evolution of the FinTech industry.
+  * Map out the disrupted domains of the FinTech industry.
+  * Make predictions for the FinTech domains in the form of future news headlines.

+* Remind students that as FinTech professionals, they need to be both technical experts with cutting edge skills as well as seasoned financiers.
+In other words, students need to be FinTech subject matter experts (SMEs)!
+Therefore, today's lesson was a good mix of both attributes.

+* Ask if student's have any remaining questions before ending the class.
+If needed, TAs will be hosting office hours after the class ends as well.

 ### End Class